Punch Pubs: Leased pubs

 Punch had 4,096 pubs as at 17 August 2013.
 Of this total, 2,990 were classed as core.
 The company's stated aim is to make each core pub "the best of its type in its marketplace".
 The remaining 1,106 are classed as non-core.
 The company operates non-core pubs to maximise short-term returns with a focus on costs and cash-flow, with an expectation that most will be sold within four years.
 Approximately 1,100 non-core pubs had been sold between 2011 and 2013.

 Debt and going concern

-The company and its subsidiaries have issued loan notes in two separate tranches; tranche A (£1,449m of debt secured on 2,356 pubs) and tranche B (£884m of debt secured on 1,675 pubs).
-In their 2013 annual report, approved on 24 September 2013, the Directors state that the group is in compliance with its covenants and has adequate cash resources for the foreseeable future.
-However, the Directors state that it is in the best interests of all stakeholders to achieve a consensual renegotiation of both of the securitisations.
-If a covenant breach were to occur and if loan note holders were to require immediate repayment then the ability of the group to continue as a going concern would be in doubt.
+The company and its subsidiaries have issued loan notes in two separate tranches; tranche A (£1,449 million of debt secured on 2,356 pubs) and tranche B (£884 million of debt secured on 1,675 pubs).
+In their 2013 annual report, approved on 24 September 2013, the directors stated that the group was in compliance with its covenants and had adequate cash resources for the foreseeable future.
+However, the directors stated that it was in the best interests of all stakeholders to achieve a consensual renegotiation of both of the securitisations.
+If a covenant breach were to occur and if loan note holders were to require immediate repayment, then the ability of the group to continue as a going concern would be in doubt.